Zopherus jourdani

 Zopherus jourdani is a species of ironclad beetle found in Central America.
-It is found in Honduras, Costa Rica, El Salvador, Guatemala, Mexico, and Nicaragua, and has been collected every month of the year from altitudes ranging from 2500 to 9800 feet.
+It is found in Honduras, Costa Rica, El Salvador, Guatemala, Mexico, and Nicaragua, and has been collected every month of the year from altitudes ranging from 2500 to 9800 ft.
 The species plays dead when disturbed, which earned it the name durene niño in Costa Rica.
 It lives under the bark of trees, including balsa and pine.

 Ability to go without food

 The ability of Z. jourdani to survive for an extended time without food is documented in several papers and journals; it is known as caméleon in Guatemala because of this ability.
 In the 1877–1878 Annales de la Sociéte Entomologique de Belgique, such a demonstration is recorded on the July 6 meeting: "Mr. J. Rodriguèz brought six examples from Guatemala, kept without food in a box during the since the month of April.
-Three arrived in Europe still alive."(M. J. Rodriguez vient d'en apporter de Guatemala six examplaires, demeurés sans nourriture dans un boîte depuis le mois d'Avril.
+Three arrived in Europe still alive."
+(M. J. Rodriguez vient d'en apporter de Guatemala six examplaires, demeurés sans nourriture dans un boîte depuis le mois d'Avril.
 Trois sont arrivés encore vivants en Europe.)